 Bala Sharks in the wild

-In the wild, Bala Sharks are found in fast-flowing rivers and streams.
-They have become endangered or extinct in many of the original habitats.
+In the wild, the Silver Shark is found in fast-flowing rivers and streams throughout Southeast Asia.
+They have become endangered or extinct in many of their original habitats.
 There is some evidence that they are expanding their range in the wild, perhaps to escape habitat destruction.

 In captivity, they are relatively easy to care for provided proper conditions.